Read the latest edition of The Standard.

 2gether Support Solutions – how BICSc training is really making a difference

 Announcing the 2021 BICSc Annual Awards Finalists

-Are Your Cleaning & Disinfecting Practices Fit For Purpose? – Webinar
+Are Your Cleaning & Disinfecting Practices Fit For Purpose? – Watch the Webinar

 We Need to Talk About #ColourCodingForCleaningandHygiene